 Our culinary guide on the Devour Barcelona food tour was Renee, an American who married a Spaniard.
 She skillfully navigated the back alleys of Barcelona’s Gràcia neighborhood and zeroed us in on the best: the best markets, the best cheeses, the best tapas stands and everything else.
-We’ve taken food tours in Budapest and New York City before and have found this to be the best way to really appreciate the local cuisine.
+We’ve taken food tours in Budapest, New York City, London, and Amsterdam before and have found this to be the best way to really appreciate the local cuisine.
 And there’s no better way to learn about a culture than through its food.

 The tour really could have been called The Tastes of Barcelona: Savory, Salty and Sweet.
 And we tried them all!

 At its core, Catalonia food is basically savory.
 For a city on the Mediterranean Sea, there is more hearty meats and filling dishes than you’d expect.
 A perfect example of this is the Grilled Botifarra Sandwich, which was the first dish on the food tour.
 This is a spiced (note: not spicy) sausage sliced in half and served on a fresh French bread.
 It’s a very filling “second breakfast” option.

 While most culinary oriented travelers are familiar with Spain’s salty Manchego cheese, the country produces a number of other fine cheeses.
 We enjoyed the Urgelia paired with Quince and also the smoky Idiazabal.
 I could eat the Spanish and Catalan cheeses at every meal.